Gearmo/Beta-Landing-Page/README.md

 A beta landing page that will act as a template for future a project.
-Currently using to practicing FlexBox.
+Currently using to practice FlexBox.